- 1/4 cup olive oil

 - 4 tablespoons unsalted butter

 - Parmesan cheese, grated, for sprinkling, plus more for garnish

 - 4 seeded semolina rolls, sliced

 For the tomato compote: Bloom the olive oil, garlic and basil in a small saucepan over low heat for 20 minutes.
 Heat the tomatoes, salt and sugar in a nonreactive pot.
 Strain the garlic-basil oil into the tomatoes and discard the garlic and basil.
 Whisk the sauce to emulsify.
 Simmer for 15 minutes.

-For the sandwich: Add a meatball to each roll, garnish with Parmesan and torn basil leaves and serve.
+Place a piece of chicken on each semolina roll, garnish with Parmesan and torn basil leaves and serve.